Additional information for your visit

 There is no left luggage facility at Banqueting House.
 Many of the nearby rail stations have storage facilities.

 If you lose something during your visit please contact the nearest member of staff.
 Alternatively, contact [email protected] and we’ll do our best to try to reunite you with your property.

 You are welcome to take non-commercial photographs (without the use of flash) within the palace in most cases.
 Some items or imagery may be prohibited from being photographed and this will be clearly signposted, or ask a member of staff if you are unsure.
 The use of tripods and selfie-sticks is prohibited.
+For more information on visitor photography can be found here.
 Images of the palace are available for sale from our Photographic Library.
 Requests for commercial photography, filming or sketching should be made in advance.

 There is no specific dress code for visitors to Banqueting House.
 We do ask that you dress respectfully as families are likely to be present.
 If there are offensive slogans or other clothing items deemed to be inappropriate you may be approached by a member of staff.
 Please note we do not allow visitors (adult or child) to be in costume at the Banqueting House.
 There are costumed interpreters and guides on site, and to avoid confusion for other visitors please refrain from dressing in costume.